aurora-php/assets/README.md

 ### Application configuration

 To make it possible to manage assets with the template compiler of the octris php framework, additional configuration might be required.
-Open the file `etc/global.php` and configure the additional paths for the template engine:
+Open the file `etc/global.php` of your octris web project and configure the additional paths for the template engine:

 ```diff
     $tpl->addPostprocessor(